 check his personal website for his learnings, blogs & projects here

-He is the Science and Scotland Ambassador for the Fun Palaces campaign celebrating "Everyone An Artist, Everyone a Scientist", feeding into a UK-wide three-year action research project on grassroots community cultural engagement.
-He is also Scientist-In-Residence at Voluntary Arts Scotland and shopping centre Ocean Terminal, running Leith Labs.
+He is the Scotland Ambassador for the Fun Palaces campaign undertaking a UK-wide three-year action research project on grassroots participation in arts, sciences and wider cultural engagement.
+In this capacity, he is the Scientist-In-Residence at Voluntary Arts Scotland and shopping centre Ocean Terminal, running Leith Labs.

 His research background at the University of Edinburgh is in using neuroimaging to look at anatomical brain asymmetries and how this may change in certain psychiatric or neurological disorders, through brain evolution and with musical training at the University of Edinburgh.
 He won both the British Neuroscience Association & International Medical Science Undergraduate Award in his undergraduate degree, and was a Science Fellow at the Exploring the Mind Through Music Conference in Rice University 2016.

 During the evenings, he can be found playing the fiddle in pubs around the city or dancing himself, having used to compete in Scottish Country Dancing and now keen on trying new dances from around the world!